-The ArcStation workbench from Miller Electric is foldable with a 29” x 29” working surface and a weight-bearing capacity of up to 500 lbs.
+The ArcStation welding tables from the Miller Electric brand is foldable with a 29” x 29” working surface and a weight-bearing capacity of up to 500 lbs.

-The ArcStation has a number of features that make it the perfect fit for professional tradespeople and hobbyists alike, including foldable x-pattern legs, hidden casters for added mobility, and x-pattern clamp slots on the counter so you can clamp down material in any position on the table.
+The ArcStation has several features that make it the perfect fit for professional tradespeople and hobbyists alike.
+These include foldable x-pattern legs, hidden casters for added mobility, and x-pattern clamp slots on the counter so you can clamp down material in any position on the table.